 Separately, I would like to note the high-quality sighting system: an excellent electronic viewfinder with a resolution of 3.69 million points has a lag of 0.005 s, which is not noticeable in practice, and high brightness.

 The image quality is also high.
 The camera gives an excellent picture already in JPEG.
-More than half of the frames from our test were not processed in any way.
-ISOs up to 6400 are practically applicable without serious restrictions – excellent result for an APS-C sensor.
-The dynamic range is wide, the detail is high.
+More than half of the frames from my review were not processed in any way.
+ISOs up to 6400 are practically applicable without serious restrictions - an excellent result for an APS-C sensor.
+The dynamic range is wide; the detail is perfect.

 The video capabilities of this model are at a high level for cameras.
 The camera can be used as a professional video production tool.
-For this, many necessary tools are implemented in it: 4K shooting, working with F-Log, effective stabilizer, good color and dynamic range, slow motion, high-quality system video optics.
+For this, many necessary tools are implemented:

 - High overall image quality;

 - Electronic shutter up to 1 / 32,000 s;

 - Excellent viewfinder;

 - Two memory cards with support for UHS-II;

 - 4K video filming;